working-yuhao/working-yuhao.github.io/_pages/about.md

   - /about.html
 ---

 Yu Hao is currently a Postdoctoral Researcher in the Data and Knowledge Research Group at the [University of New South Wales](https://www.unsw.edu.au/).
 He got his Ph.D. from The University of New South Wales under the supervision of Dr. [Xin Cao](https://xincao-unsw.github.io/) and Prof. [Xuemin Lin]({https://www.cse.unsw.edu.au/~lxue/) in 2021.
-He got his master's degree of Electrical and Communications Engineering and bachelor’s degree of Information Engineering from Shanghai Jiao Tong University in 2017 and 2014.
-In 2016, he obtained the diploma of Engineer from École des mines de Saint‐Étienne, France.
+He got his master's degree of Electrical and Communications Engineering and bachelor’s degree of Information Engineering from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) in 2017 and 2014.
+In 2015, he obtained the diploma of Engineer from [École des mines de Saint‐Étienne](https://www.mines-stetienne.fr/en/), France.

 His research interests lie in Data Mining, Big Data Analytics, and Artificial Intelligence, especially on Graph Representation Learning and Machine Learning Applications (like Link Prediction and Keyword Search).